-Other courses are elective and are chosen in consultation with the supervisors and with particular consideration of what is suitable for the doctoral student's thesis work.
-Elective courses can be studied at other higher education institutions (HEI) in Sweden or abroad, or as special courses at the home HEI.
+Elective courses in decided in consultation with the supervisor.
+They can be studied at other higher education institutions (HEI) in Sweden or abroad, or as special courses at the home HEI.
 The courses on offer also include the doctoral courses that are offered at BEEGS by international visiting researchers.
 In addition, some of these courses will be taught by teachers from one or more of the subjects included in the research area.

-Elective courses worth no more than 15 credits can also be studied through independent study, adapted to the thesis' theme, which is decided in consultation with the supervisor and the subject's head of third-cycle studies.
+Elective courses worth no more than 15 credits can also be studied through independent study, adapted to the till thesis' theme, which is decided in consultation with the supervisor and the person responsible for third-cycle studies.